forwardemail/forwardemail.net/app/views/docs/self-hosted-solution/index.md

 This single command:

-1. Verifies system requirements
+1. Runs preflight checks (architecture, memory, disk, free ports, and whether your provider blocks outbound port 25)
 2. Guides you through configuration
-3. Sets up DNS records
+3. Configures TLS certificates with automatic renewal
-4. Configures TLS certificates
+4. Generates all encryption keys and credentials
-5. Deploys the Docker containers
+5. Deploys the Docker containers and verifies they come up healthy
-6. Performs initial security hardening
+6. Prints the exact DNS records to create, with your server's IPs and DKIM key filled in

 For those concerned about piping scripts to bash (as you should be!), we encourage reviewing the script before execution.
 It's fully open-source and available for inspection.